Tree-Structured Synergy of Large Language Models and Bayesian Optimization for Efficient CASH: Preliminary and Related Work

-Monte-Carlo Tree Search (MCTS) is a sampling-based algorithm for tree-structured search spaces~\cite{kocsis2006bandit}.
-It incrementally builds a search tree by balancing exploration (trying new actions) and exploitation (refining promising actions)~\cite{chaslot2008monte,MoGo_gelly2011monte}.
-Each MCTS iteration consists of four phases: 1) \textbf{Selection:} Starting from the root, MCTS traverses the tree to select the node for expansion.
-Modern approaches (e.g., AlphaGo Zero~\cite{alphago_zero_silver2017mastering}) employ PUCT~\cite{puct_rosin2011multi} for selection.
+\textbf{Monte-Carlo Tree Search (MCTS).} MCTS builds search trees for structured spaces by balancing exploration (trying new actions) and exploitation (refining promising actions)~\cite{kocsis2006bandit,chaslot2008monte,MoGo_gelly2011monte}.
+Each MCTS iteration consists of four phases: 1) \textbf{Selection:} Starting from the root, it traverses the tree to select the node for expansion.
+Modern variants (e.g., AlphaGo Zero~\cite{alphago_zero_silver2017mastering}) employ PUCT~\cite{puct_rosin2011multi} for selection.
 For a parent node $s$, the next child node $s_i$ is selected from the set of children $\mathcal{C}(s)$ to maximize:

-where $Q(s_i)$ is the mean value of $s_i$, $P(s_i)$ is the prior probability of visiting $s_i$, and $N_s$ ($N_{s_i}$) denotes the visit count of the parent (child).
+where $Q(s_i)$ is the mean value of $s_i$, $P(s_i)$ is the prior probability of visiting $s_i$, and $N_s$($N_{s_i}$) denotes the visit count of the parent(child).
 The constant $c_{puct}$ balances exploitation and exploration.
-2) \textbf{Expansion:} Expand the node by adding a new child node with an untried action.
-3) \textbf{Playout:} Conduct a complete simulation to a terminal node to yield a reward value.
-4) \textbf{Backpropagation:} Update node statistics by propagating the reward back up the path.
+2) \textbf{Expansion:} Add a new child node with an untried action.
+3) \textbf{Playout:} Conduct a simulation to yield a reward value.
+4) \textbf{Backpropagation:} Propagate the reward back to update ancestral node statistics.
+Motivated by this, AlphaD3M~\cite{AlphaD3M_drori2021alphad3m} and MOSAIC~\cite{mosaic_rakotoarison2019automated} build upon MCTS to explore the pipeline search space.
+Recent work also combines LLMs with MCTS in sequential decision-making tasks, such as long-horizon robot task planning~\cite{zhao2023large}, text-based games~\cite{shi2025monte}, and code generation~\cite{ml-master_liu2025ml}.
+In contrast, \sys uses an MCTS tree as a shared CASH state, integrating algorithm selection, LLM-generated semantic proposals, and BO-based optimization into unified optimization trajectories.